becem-gharbi/nuxt-s3/README.md

 });
 ```

 That's it!
-You can now use My Module in your Nuxt app ✨
+You can now use `@bg-dev/nuxt-s3` in your Nuxt app ✨

 ## Authorization